 Role Playing Game

 In Final Fantasy VII Aerith's sudden death makes you lose all her equipment.
 Thank God the creators weren't cruel enough to take away all her materia, too...
 The fact that her equipment is not returned is especially irritating because there is a unique piece of armour (the Edincoat) in the dungeon just before you lose her that you will quite likely equip on her, since she is a White Magician Girl who is, for that dungeon, a Required Party Member.
-Luckily the weapon situation is no problem at all because Aerith is the only one that can equip Staffs in the first place.
+Luckily the weapon situation is no problem at all because Aerith is the only one that can equip staves in the first place.
 Aerith's death also means all the time you invested into leveling her up and having her learn new limit breaks goes down with her when she is killed.
 Hope you didn't waste time trying to get her level 4 Limit Break!

 At various points in the game, Cloud, Tifa, and Yuffie are all temporarily Put on a Bus and you lose their equipment as well, but you get their stuff back when they rejoin the group.